CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 ### Credits & Greetings

 Our project would not have been possible without [these awesome people](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/app/src/main/assets/CREDITS).
-HUGE THANKS!
+THANK YOU!

 ---